 John W. Brown, President and CEO

-Mr. Walker has over 25 years direct experience in designing, building, testing, and operating Unmanned Aircraft Systems (UAS).
-He has a distinguished career in the industry as an Army officer conducting UAS research with both the Army and NASA, industry entrepreneur, and for the past 15 years starting and leading the University of Alaska UAS program.
-As the Executive Director and Chief Technology Officer of the Alaska Center for Unmanned Aircraft Systems Integration he was widely respected as he developed the most extensive and technically advanced program for the development and deployment of unmanned aircraft systems for civil applications around the world.
-He is regarded as the go to person on the operational, developmental, design and technical aspects of employing small UAS as well as the issues of integrating UAS into sovereign airspace worldwide.
-Mr. Walker graduated from the University of Wisconsin, in 1986 with a B.S. in Mechanical Engineering and from Stanford University in 1988 with both an M.S. in Mechanical Engineering and an M.S. in Aeronautics and Astronautics.
+Mr. Walker has over 25 years’ direct experience in designing, building, testing, and operating Unmanned Aircraft Systems (UAS).
+As the Executive Director and Chief Technology Officer of the Alaska Center for Unmanned Aircraft Systems Integration, he developed the most extensive and technically advanced program for the development and deployment of unmanned aircraft systems for civil applications around the world.
+Mr. Walker graduated from the University of Wisconsin with a B.S. in Mechanical Engineering and from Stanford University with both an M.S. in Mechanical Engineering and an M.S. in Aeronautics and Astronautics.

 Mr. Turner is an experienced electronics manufacturing executive.
 Prior to joining Silent Falcon UAS Technologies, Mr. Turner held various management positions within Motorola Corporation including leadership of the Logic and Analog Integrated Circuit Division, Radio Frequency (RF) Division, Vice-President of Reliability and Quality Control, President of Motorola Korea responsible for all of Motorola's operations in South Korea and as Corporate Vice President and General Manager of Motorola's Life Sciences Division.
 Mr. Turner holds a BS degree in Electrical Engineering from the University of New Mexico.